Overall we are governed by RFU regs in this area

 a) Caution:

-Show the player the Yellow Card, advise him/her concisely of the offence and
+Show the player the Yellow Card, advise him/her concisely of the offense and

 indicate where you want them to go.